Shanni/adventures-in-tdd/README.md

 ```

 Karma will detect that we created a file containing tests, and execute the tests.
-Of course, there is still an error, as Karma will report that all three tests were skipped.
+Of course, there is still an error, as Karma will report that all four tests were skipped.
-This is because we have not added a test function to any of the three tests.
+This is because we have not added a test function to any of the four tests.
 I use the list of skipped tests as an indicator of how many tests I have left to complete and implement in order to finish the feature.

 ## Defining the Component